 This economics report does not include a housing demand study, nor is one necessarily required given the rapid growth of GPOP in which the supply of dwellings is set to outpace the targets set by the GSC.
-However, it is acknowledged that housing may play a role in the evolution of the Camellia-Rosehill Precinct and can contribute to supporting vibrancy and maximizing the benefits of public transport investment.
-In planning for this, the implications and role of residential development in any master plan need to be recognised, implemented carefully and with any potential land use conflicts addressed before any rezoning takes place.
+However, it is acknowledged that housing may play a role in the evolution of the Camellia-Rosehill Precinct and the Parramatta CBD and can contribute to supporting vibrancy and maximizing the benefits of public transport investment.
+In planning for this, the implications and role of residential development in any master plan need to be recognised, implemented carefully and with any potential land use conflicts addressed before any rezoning takes place, noting that most housing will be delivered in a 10 to 20 year time horizon.